gontainer/gontainer-helpers/container/README.md

 **WrapTransactionHandler**

-A small wrapper over newly created type that implements `http.Handler` interface, and automatically handles transactions.
+A small wrapper over the newly created type that implements `http.Handler` interface, and automatically handles transactions.

 <details>